taocode/taocode.com/src/posts/added-feature-utterances-comments.md

 category: Programming
 creationDate: '2021-06-02'
 excerpt: Feel like commenting?
 Now you can.
-lead: After evaluating commenting systems, I figure utterances is nice and would suffice!
+lead: After evaluating a handful of commenting systems, Utterances likely provides the least friction for most developers.
-layout: blog
 author: Mark Jones
 tags:
   - Static Site